TRMM (Tropical Rainfall Measuring Mission)

-- The original PR H/W lasted from the starting observation on December 1997 to failure at May 29, 2009.
-JAXA and NASA inferred that Frequency Converter Intermediate Frequency (FCIF) / System Control Data Processing (SCDP) units were not working normally and switched the FCIF/SCDP units from the original A-side or FCIF/SCDP-A to the backup B-side or FCIF/SCDP-B. The B-side observation was restarted from June 19, 2009 to the end of the TRMM mission at April 1st, 2015.
+- The original PR H/W lasted from the starting observation on December 1997 to failure on May 29, 2009.
+JAXA and NASA inferred that Frequency Converter Intermediate Frequency (FCIF) / System Control Data Processing (SCDP) units were not working normally and switched the FCIF/SCDP units from the original A-side or FCIF/SCDP-A to the backup B-side or FCIF/SCDP-B. The B-side observation was restarted from June 19, 2009, to the end of the TRMM mission on April 1st, 2015.
 Figure 1 shows a monthly time series of noise power during the post-TRMM-boost from September 2001 to July 2014 over the semi-global (35ºS-35ºN latitudinal band) ocean.
 The noise power is derived from the level-1 PR power data (1B21) version 7 product provided by JAXA.
-The noise power over ocean is lower than over land, so that the temporal change of system noise power originated from PR H/W is mirrored by noise power over ocean rather than land.
+The noise power over the ocean is lower than over land so the temporal change of system noise power originated from PR H/W is mirrored by noise power over the ocean rather than land.

 • On June 16, 2015, the TRMM spacecraft (mass of ~2.900 kg) of NASA and JAXA reentered Earth's atmosphere at 03:55 UTC over the South Indian Ocean, according to the US Strategic Command's Joint Functional Component Command for Space through the JSpOC (Joint Space Operations Center).
 15) 16)